psistats/windows-client/README.md

 Uptime and IP Addresses are sent at a longer rate than cpu and memory however that rate is configurable.

 CPU Temperature is enabled by default, but may not work on all systems.
-It is dependent on your motherboard making this information available over WMI.
+It is dependent on your motherboard making this information available over WMI and is not always accurate.
+Some work will need to be done to better expose CPU temperatures across Intel/AMD chips.

 Installation
 ------------